-Jack and Pepper see themselves involved in the twitter feud of the century, when Pepper’s parent’s huge company Big League Burger seems to rip of Girl Cheesing’s (Jack’s parents’ deli) iconic Grilled Cheese sandwich for their own business.
+Jack and Pepper see themselves involved in the twitter feud of the century, when Pepper's parent's huge company Big League Burger seems to rip off Girl Cheesing's (Jack's parents' deli) iconic Grilled Cheese sandwich for their own business.
 The pair starts going at it with each other through memes and snarky remarks.
 Of course, they have no idea they are talking to each other.

 At school, they start getting closer after Pepper is nominated swim team's captain and Jack assumes his brother's role as captain of the diving team.

 They are also talking to each other on an app called Weasel, created by Jack.
-Again they have no ideas they are talking to each other, even though Jack could easily search for the email attached to Pepper’s nickname.
+Again they have no idea they are talking to each other, even though Jack could easily search for the email attached to Pepper's nickname.

 I'll stop here or I'll spoil everything haha.

 So, there are my best beach reads of the year!
 What are yours?
 Let me know in the comments!

 VIRTUAL STYLING INSTAGRAM | PERSONAL INSTAGRAM | TWITTER | PINTEREST | BLOGLOVIN | FACEBOOK

 I love when I find posts like these and I've never even heard or any of the books.
 These will all be added to my tbr list, but I think The Hating Game is just my style!
 Thanks for sharing!